KV1RZZ/KV1RZZ/README.md

 **!Relationship!**
 ---
 - *I am always open and friendly to people!
 But I can be shy..*
-- *I have c+h, but please warn me in advance that you will sit next to me, as I mentioned earlier, I'm a little shy.. just write that you will sit next to me!:3*
+- *I have c+h, but please warn me in advance that you will sit next to me, as I mentioned earlier, I'm a little shy..
+Just whisper that you'll sit next to me!:3*

 **!hobbies and fandoms!**
 ---